-Even now, attendance is trending upwards, with Crowds Up 40% at Walt Disney World Last Month.
-Thus far, we are seeing further increases in early October 2020.
-November and December will almost certainly be busier than September and October.
+Even now, attendance is trending upwards, with monthly increases from September through the end of the year.
+December was the busiest month post-reopening, but that doesn’t tell the full story, as December is always the busiest month in the second half of the year.
 Christmas is a very popular time for Walt Disney World fans.
 It’s also a time of year when the weather is more pleasant, making mask-wearing more comfortable and dining outdoors more practical.

 However, the objective numbers and photos of lines don’t tell the full story.
 Due to the lack of FastPass+ and physical distancing, lines look much worse than they actually are.
 Plus, wait times are dramatically inflated at most attractions.
 Before worrying too much about growing crowds, we highly recommend reading the above “up 40%” post as well as our most recent Walt Disney World Park Photo Reports.
 Those cover the good, bad, and ugly–offering step-by-step recaps of our visits, including posted v. actual wait times.

 Another thing that’s worth noting here is that weekends are the busiest time to visit Walt Disney World.
-This is a trend that will undoubtedly be true throughout the remainder of 2020.
+This is a trend that will undoubtedly be true throughout early 2021.
 This is the case because weekends are the best time for Floridians to visit, and they currently make up a disproportionately large segment of guests since tourists are not visiting in their usual numbers.